 Every night, more extensive tests are run to make sure that problems with the installation of the tool are discovered by the development team before users encounter them.
 These nightly tests have been designed to follow the installation procedures described in the documentation, e.g. in the Installation chapter.
 The nightly tests are run using both CircleCI and GitHub Actions.
-The result of the tests ran by CircleCI can be seen on the CircleCI project page and the result of the tests ran by GitHub Actions can be viewed on the Actions tab of the repository.
+The result of the tests ran by CircleCI can be seen on the CircleCI project page and the result of the tests ran by GitHub Actions can be viewed on the Actions tab of the repository (to learn more about the Github-hosted runners, please have a look the documentation).

 When opening a pull request, if you wish to run the Github Actions Test test, you can activate it via a simple comment containing the @runGAtests tag (e.g. "@runGAtests" or "@runGAtests please run" - in effect, tagging the runGAtests bot that will start the test automatically).
 This is useful to check if a certain feature that you included in the Pull Request, and can be tested for via the test suite, works across the supported Python versions, and both on Linux and OSX.
+The test is currently deactivated, so before triggering the test via comment, make sure you activate the test in the main Actions page (click on Test via PR Comment and activate it); also and be sure to deactivate it afterwards (the Github API still needs a bit more development, and currently it triggers the test for each comment irrespective of PR, that's why this needs to be activated/decativated).